Developer Guide

 Alternative 1 (current choice): Users unable to mark a schedule as

-.- Pros: This design is more intuitive for users, as it aligns with the common understanding of marking and unmarking tasks.
+pending.- Pros: This design is more intuitive for users, as it aligns with the common understanding of marking and unmarking tasks.

 - Pros: Users only need to be aware of the completed and missed status, simplifying the command’s usage.